mmeents/CryptoAdvisor/README.md

 Key Features are Cost Averager, Click books to set price.
 Buy Sell Cancel operations.

-Alt-Coin Crypto Traders based upon [jjxtra Exchange Sharp Library](https://github.com/jjxtra/ExchangeSharp), up for reference only.
+Alt-Coin Crypto Traders based upon [jjxtra Exchange Sharp Library](https://github.com/jjxtra/ExchangeSharp).

 Writeups about the components and details are in the wiki.